Back to Online Demos

 Instructor(s):

-The live demos were held live on zoom on August 9 & 16, 2021
+The live demos were held live on zoom on August 9 & 16, 2021 and a recording of that zoom experience.

 Extended!
-The recordings are now available to view through August 31, 2024.
+The recordings are now available to view through August 31, 2025.
 Extended!

 Note: These demos were not part of the Patreon event with Justin Wood on August 5th, 2021.
 To learn more or gain access to that event, you need to be signed up at the Creator or Collector level.
 Please visit our Patreon page.